alonitac/DevOpsMay22/exercises/aws_ex1.md

 ### The Code

 7. Change `common/config.json` according to your resources in AWS.
-This file is being used by the different services, hence it is located under `common` directory, which contains resource that are shared by the services.
+This file is being used by the different services, hence it is located under `common` directory, which contains resources that are shared by the services.

 8. You are given most of the code for the Bot, Worker and Metric-sender services.
 In branch `microservices` complete the following *TODO*s: